crquor/library_management_system/README.md

  5. Import the file with .sql extension into your database

-  6. Navigate to the folder named "scripts", you'll find a file named 'db.php'
+  6. Navigate to the folder named "includes", you'll find a file named 'db.php'

  7. In that file, change the database server, username, password and username that matches  your database configuration